The one word that every website needs, craves for, cannot live without at all times.

 Over a billion websites and the number keeps growing exponentially daily.
 From personal branding to consulting to business to companies to every other thing, there is a website out there for almost everything now.

 This post is mainly driven towards websites that have a good amount of traffic and there are multiple solid sources.
-This could be anything over the range of 15,000 – 30,000 monthly visitors on average.
-Anyone in and above this range should perform a traffic analysis and know their exact traffic sources, analyze them and use that to create business goals, traffic strategies for the future ( many more reasons ahead on why to do this)
+This could be anything in and above the range of 10,000 – 30,000 monthly visitors approximately.
+Anyone in and above this range must perform a traffic analysis and know their exact traffic sources, analyze them and use that to create business goals, traffic strategies for the future (many more reasons ahead on why to do this below)

-Now if “traffic analysis” seems a LOT of work, we are here to break that myth and give you three awesome ready-made templates from Supermetrics that you can instantly plug and play!
+Now if “traffic analysis” seems like a lot of work, we are here to break that myth and give you three awesome ready-made templates from Supermetrics that you can instantly plug and play!

 Hold your horses before we jump to the templates now!